 Error: No Matching Host Key Type Found

-When trying to SSH into an older servers, you might see an error message like the one in the screenshot below.
+When trying to SSH into an older OS versions, you might see an error message like the one in the screenshot below.

-Both server and client must support and agree upon a common set of parameters to establish a functioning connection using OpenSSH.
+This issue arises because both the server and client must support and agree upon a common set of parameters to establish a successfull connection using OpenSSH.
 If there is a mismatch or disagreement on these parameters, the connection attempt will fail.
 The above error occurs because the server and client do not support the same type of host key.
 This often happens when the SSH server is newer than the SSH client being used.

-Add the options -o to the command, like below:
+Step 1: Add the option -o to the command, like below:

 ssh -p port_number username@ip_address -o HostKeyAlgorithms=+ssh-rsa

-If the problem is specific to one user, follow these step
+Step 2: If the problem is specific to one user, follow the below step

-Add the following line in /home/user_name/.ssh/config.
-Substitute "192.168.1.10" with the IP address of the server you are trying to connect to.
-After attempt to SSH to the server.
+Add the following lines to /home/username/.ssh/config, replacing "192.168.1.10" with the actual IP address of the server you are trying to connect to.
+Then, try connecting to the server via SSH.

 root@client:~# vi /home/user_name/.ssh/config